AfiHisam/ResultUitm/README.md

 So here the code for those who wondering how the backend on it.
 <p> Step to use same as before
 <pre>
-# Open e-mail and find last semester result only."UiTM EXAMINATION RESULT FOR SEMESTER" In other word, open last semester's result.
+--Open e-mail and find last semester result only."UiTM EXAMINATION RESULT FOR SEMESTER" In other word, open last semester's result.

-# Click right on "Print Result Online Svr 1", click COPY link address and PASTE it here.
+--Click right on "Print Result Online Svr 1", click COPY link address and PASTE it here.

-# Click "SUBMIT" button.
+--Click "SUBMIT" button.
 </pre>
 <p>
 DONE !!!